How To Stay Safe Online

 But our goal here is "just enough" for the typical user to be safer on the Internet.
 What do you really need to know?
 It's time for another cybersecurity insight:

 So, the solution is to use highly random passwords that no person could possibly remember.
 Use a different password for every account.
-This is easy: Use a password manager.
+This sounds hard but it's easy: Use a password manager.
 Have it generate arbitrarily long and random password strings.
 Copy and paste those crazy strings into graphical and command-line password interfaces.

 You don't have to type the long and complex passwords.
-In fact, you don't even see what they contain unless you go out of your way to ask the password manager to show them to you.
+Just copy and paste!
+You don't even see what they contain unless you ask the password manager to show them to you.

 It works on Linux, MacOS, Windows, BSD, Android, and Apple iOS,